KennethJChew/assemblyai_hackathon/README.md

 # ASSEMBLYAI HACKATHON

 ## About the project
+Checkout generated_infographic.png for an example of the generated infographic.It ain't pretty, but it works :)

 ## File structure
     ------  streamlit
     |       |---- secrets.toml(update with YOUR assembyAI API KEY)